Faculty and Staff of Psychology and Counseling

 Alwin E. Wagener, Ph.D., NCC is an Assistant Professor of Counseling.
 He holds a doctorate in Counseling and Counselor Education from The University of North Carolina at Greensboro.
-His research interests include the role of dreams and nightmares in trauma, the uses of dreams, nightmares, and metaphors in counseling treatment, and creative approaches to counseling supervision.

-Professor of psychology, she holds a PhD. from Wayne State University.
+Professor of Psychology, she holds a Ph.D. from Wayne State University.
 Her area of specialization is industrial/organizational psychology.